ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

 .. _Visual Studio: https://visualstudio.microsoft.com/
 .. _Windows SDK: https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk

 .. _dev_building_client:

 Building the CamCOPS client
 ===========================

 The CamCOPS client is written in C++11 using the Qt_ cross-platform framework.
+We provide a custom python script to build Qt from source, along with its dependencies (OpenSSL, SQLCipher and FFmpeg).
+CamCOPS can then be compiled and linked with this custom version of Qt.
+This can be done within Qt Creator, which confusingly is bundled with a second, official distribution of Qt.

 ..  contents::
     :local: